 A Drafts Family of South Carolina

-"Drafts" sometimes shown in the records as "Thrafts", Jacob Drafts arrived from Germany into Charleston, South Carolina, with a wife and four children in late 1743 or early 1744.
+"Drafts" is sometimes shown in the S. C. Colonial records as "Thrafts".
+In 2017, I was made aware of the following: The first surname spelling in about 1695 was "Treffts" in the Grossaspach area of Germany.
+The Dutch Fork original Drafts immigrant was Jacob Drafts who arrived from Germany into Charleston, South Carolina, with a wife and four children in late 1743 or early 1744.
 He was aboard the St. Andrew and obtained a 300 acre grant in Saxe Gotha (the present-day Lexington, S.C. area).

 It is said that the old homestead was built prior to the Revolutionary War, was located on Big Hollow Creek in the Cedar Grove Lutheran Church community area (a little east of the intersection of highway #378 and Cedar Grove Road), and was torn down in 1947.
 He and a descendent, Daniel Drafts, were prominent in Cedar Grove Church.

-Jacob (or his son) is buried near the old home, with 8 other unmarked graves, now under Lake Murray.
+Jacob (or his son) is buried near that old home, with 8 other unmarked graves, now under the waters of Lake Murray.
 He is my wife's great-great-great-great-great grandfather.

 check out the Highest TRUTH